json-api-dotnet/JsonApiDotNetCore/src/JsonApiDotNetCore/Serialization/wiki.md

 	- Note: the resource object builder is NOT responsible for figuring out which attributes and relationships should be included in the serialization result, because this differs depending on an the implementation being client or server side.
 	  Instead, it is provided with the list.

 Additionally, client and server serializers also differ in how relationship members ([see relationship member spec](https://jsonapi.org/format/#document-resource-object-attributes) are formatted.
-The responsibility for this handling is moved to the respective implementation, this time by overriding the `ResourceObjectBuilder.GetRelationshipData()` method.
+The responsibility for handling this is again shifted, this time by virtual `ResourceObjectBuilder.GetRelationshipData()` method.
 This method is fired once each time a `RelationshipAttribute` is processed, allowing for additional serialization (like adding links or metadata).

 This time, the `GetRelationshipData()` method is not abstract, but virtual with a default implementation.
-This default implementation is to just create a `RelationshipData` with primary data (like `{"related-foo": { "data": { "id": 1" "type": "foobar"}}}`)
+This default implementation is to just create a `RelationshipData` with primary data (like `{"related-foo": { "data": { "id": 1" "type": "foobar"}}}`).
+Some implementations (server, included builder) need additional logic, others don't (client).

 ### DocumentBuilder
 Responsible for